bemurphy/nodeification/readme.markdown

 A tiny node api useful for broadcasting short messages to your team.

-Currently supports Pushover, with email coming shortly.
+Currently supports Pushover, with email and Campfire coming shortly.

 ## Overview